 “We speak our language only at home,” says 60-year-old Babayan, a member of the Spiritual Council of Yazidis in Georgia.
 “I send my grandchildren to the temple where Pirbari teaches them Kurdish twice a week when he has time.”
 Babayan, whose family originally hails from Armenia, cannot write in Kurdish, though says his wife, Zozan, and grandchildren can.

 Despite the language connection, Pirbari fears that too many people misrepresent Yazidis as Kurds, an Islamic people.
-He regrets that his Georgian passport does not indicate his Yazidi ethnicity, as did Soviet identity documents, to make the distinction clear.

 Though he does not consider himself Georgian -- like many in the Caucasus, he equates citizenship with ethnicity -- he does desire direct financial support from the Georgian government.
 In the past, Georgia’s Yazidis received land from the government at a symbolic price for their cultural center.